An Art Course au Château de Sanse, Near St Emilion – 2021/2022

 A painting course with Adam Cope in a château in wine country in the Dordogne, south west of France.
 June is summer time with sunflowers & bright sunny light.
 September has golden light golden, an enchantment for painters.

 Sanse is an XVIII century girondin Château, built in the local blonde stone, restored to a high standard.
 Listed in the Michelin Guide, it’s now a comfortable Three Star hotel.
-Find friendly hospitality in an elegant setting.
-Dine in a stylish restaurant.
-The inspired chef proposes a ‘Terroir & Cuisine’ course for non-painting partners.
+Dine in an elegant, stylish restaurant.
+The team offers you friendly, fun hospitality.
+Eric Berthelot, the inspired chef proposes a ‘Terroir & Cuisine’ course for non-painting partners.
 Expect delicious french food!

 Le Château de Sanse is in the heart of wine country, half way between Bergerac & St Emilion (twenty minutes drive).
 It sits high up on the hills of the left bank of the Dordogne river.
 There’s fine views over a mixed tapestry of rolling hills, woods, small farms & vines.
 It’s a cultivated pastoral landscape, going back to the roman times.
 Vines are a quintessentially ‘french’ landscape & are great to paint.
 Ancient oak woods, rolling hills, old stone architecture, cool shady spots, an overgrown fisherman’s pond where you could maybe see Corot…

 At Sanse, there are good painting spots within easy walking reach.
 It’s a peaceful & quiet place.
 The south facing terrace has lovely views over the soft, pastoral landscape.
 It’s an inspiring & easy place to paint.

 We go out to paint besides the sparkling Dordogne river.

 Paint ‘en plein-air’ by the Dordogne river or in the vines